 Code Title Credits

 CS-101 Basics of Computer Science 3

-CS-135 Programming for Non-CS Majors 3
+CS-135 Programming for Non-CS Majors 3-4

-CS-140 Introduction to Programming 4
+or CS-140 Introduction to Programming

-CS-155 Computer Networking and Security 3

-Two more Computer Science course at the 200 level or above.
-6

-Total Credits 19

 Education

 DISCLAIMER: REGULATIONS FOR TEACHER

 LICENSURE ARE CURRENTLY UNDER REVIEW

 BY THE MASSACHUSETTS DEPARTMENT OF

 ELEMENTARY AND SECONDARY EDUCATION.
 AS A

 RESULT, THE PROGRAMS DESCRIBED BELOW MAY

 BE SUBJECT TO CHANGE AT ANY TIME.